EU Ports Join Up To Fight Drug Smuggling - UrduPoint

 EU Ports Join Up To Fight Drug Smuggling

-The initiative -- inaugurated at Belgium's Antwerp port, the main gateway for cocaine into Europe -- is attended by EU interior ministers and representatives from 16 of the bloc's ports and from sea transport organisations.
+The initiative -- inaugurated at Belgium's Antwerp port, the main gateway for cocaine into Europe -- was attended by EU interior ministers and representatives from 16 of the bloc's ports, as well as sea transport organisations.

-EU home affairs commissioner Ylva Johansson told AFP ahead of the launch that it was "obvious that we can't just do efforts in one port because the criminals immediately move to another port".

-Europe's major ports are currently dogged by violence from local mafias ready to do anything to maintain the lucrative illegal trade.
+"We need to create this network to fight a network," EU home affairs commissioner Ylva Johansson said.

 Cocaine, coming from Latin America, is flooding the European market.

-In Antwerp, annual seizures keep going up.
+In Antwerp, annual seizures keep increasing.
 In 2023 authorities intercepted 116 tonnes, and the city is frequently rocked by gang violence as rival groups vie for control of the lucrative illicit trade.

-"The seizures of cocaine are skyrocketing and making new records," said Johansson.
-"But at the same time, we see that the price on the street is going down.
-So that means that there's a lot of cocaine present."

-Now, as Antwerp steps up its own efforts against smuggling, "it seems that also now they (criminal groups) are coming to smaller ports, like for example, there are indications that more drugs come to Helsingborg in Sweden," she said.
+As Antwerp steps up its own efforts against smuggling, "it seems that also now they (criminal groups) are coming to smaller ports, like for example, there are indications that more drugs come to Helsingborg in Sweden", she said.

 "So they seem to be very quick to adapt."